 Bridge Meadow’s model is so successful that a second location opened in 2017 in Beaverton, Oregon.
-Other socially conscious, intergenerational communities for former foster care kids and young adults include Hope Meadows in Rantoul, Illinois, New Life Village in Tampa, Florida, and the Treehouse Community in Easthampton, Massachusetts.
+Other socially conscious, intergenerational communities for former foster care kids and young adults include Hope Meadows in Rantoul, Illinois, and New Life Village in Tampa, Florida.
 Typically, seniors are expected to volunteer six hours a week; often it is many more.

 Twice a week Winicki walks a few yards from her rental at Bridge Meadows to a neighbor’s to give the children breakfast and take them to the bus stop so their mother can get to work early.
 She helps another boy with his homework, and has taught kids how to swim at a nearby pool.

 “I’m more than just homework or babysitting,” she says.
 The kids take walks with her and her small dog Mimi.
 She has worked hard to build up trust with the young families.
 More than anything, “it gives us elders a sense of purpose,” Winicki says.
 “I am very active but as you get older, you become invisible.
 At Bridge Meadows, my voice is heard and the kids and parents really respect us.”